Bart369/Project-2/README.md

 Things I Need to work on:

-- I'm getting an error now when adding a favorites and redirecting to the next page.
+- I'm getting an error (TypeError: Cannot read property 'then' of undefined) now when adding a favorites and redirecting to the next page.
 The show gets addded to the database but the user doesn't get redirected.

 - Separating favorites list between users.